 Our board of directors, or a special committee of our board of directors, if one has been appointed, may at any time terminate our 2011 Stock Option Plan.
 Our board of directors may, subject to such approvals as may be required under the rules of any stock exchange on which our common stock is then listed or other regulatory body having jurisdiction, also at any time may amend or revise the terms of our 2011 stock option plan, provided that no such amendment or revision alters the terms of any stock options theretofore granted under our 2011Stock Option Plan.

-The following table summarizes certain information regarding our 2011 Stock Option Plan as at December 31, 2011:
+The following table summarizes certain information regarding our equity compensation plans as at December 31, 2012:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plan Equity compensation plans approved by security holders 9,600,000 \$0.21 7,646,729 Equity compensation plans not approved by security holders N/A N/A N/A Total 9,600,000 \$0.21 7,646,729
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plan Equity compensation plans approved by security holders (2007 Revised Omnibus Stock Option Plan) 6,350,000 USD 0.65 3,007,181 Equity compensation plans approved by security holders (2011 Stock Option Plan) 9,600,000 USD 0.21 7,646,729¦ Equity compensation plans not approved by security holders N/A N/A N/A Total 15,950,000 USD 0.39 10,653,910